Session Expired

 Business Impact

-If you use AI in hiring in New Jersey, you must conduct annual bias audits or face restrictions on tool usage.
+If you use automated tools for hiring in New Jersey, you must conduct a bias audit annually or face restrictions on tool usage.

 State